mutantturkey/SelectiveGenomeAmplification/README.md

 ## Setup

-    git clone git@github.com:mutantturkey/SelectiveWholeGenomeAmplification".git
+    git clone git@github.com:mutantturkey/SelectiveWholeGenomeAmplification.git
-    cd SelectiveWholeGenomeAmplification"
+    cd SelectiveWholeGenomeAmplification
     make
     sudo make install

 ## Example Usage
-Standard use of (SGA) SelectiveWholeGenomeAmplification" is easy. it takes two arguments, the foreground and background
+Standard use of (SGA) SelectiveWholeGenomeAmplification is easy. it takes two arguments, the foreground and background

-    SelectiveWholeGenomeAmplification" PfalciparumGenome.fasta HumanGenome.fasta;
+    SelectiveWholeGenomeAmplification PfalciparumGenome.fasta HumanGenome.fasta;
     less PfalciparumGenome_HumanGenome/final_mers

-### SGA User Interface
+### SWGA User Interface
-SGA also comes with a easy to use user prompt called SelectiveWholeGenomeAmplification"UI.
+SWGA also comes with a easy to use user prompt called SelectiveWholeGenomeAmplificationUI.
-It allows for a less experienced user to use
-SGA without issue. to run this all you need to do is run SelectiveGenomeAmiplifcationUI and you'll see a series of prompts asking the user about tunables like below
+It allows for a less experienced user to use SWGA without issue. to run this all you need to do is run SelectiveGenomeAmiplifcationUI and you'll see a series of prompts asking the user about tunables like below

     Where would you like to temporary files to be stored?
 (Default=$output_directory/.tmp):
     Where would you like to count files to be stored?
 (Default=$output_directory/.tmp):